NIEM/NIEM.github.io/grants/index.md

 title: A common understanding of grant data
 ---

-**Facilitating the drive towards to a unified grant effort.**

-From what we know, there are about 24 federal agencies that manage grants that range from health to disasters, to education to financial and so on.

-Within any one of the 20 + agencies there could be multiple grant systems, each with similar grant related functions such as award, pre-award, post-award…and reporting.
-All have a grantor, grantee, award process, adjudication, etc. There are all kinds of variations of what things are called or how they are described.

-What we are attempting to do (if nothing else) is to help identify and facilitate what is common across the systems to support data standardization and ultimately system harmonization and/or unification.
-This is where NIEM comes.
+There are approximately 24 federal agencies that manage grants ranging from health to disasters to education and many other issue areas.
+Each of these agencies may use one or more grant management systems, each with similar functions such as pre-award, post-award, and reporting These systems use terms such as “grantor,” “grantee,” “award process,” “adjudication,” etc.; the definitions of these terms (and the terms themselves) may vary greatly between systems.

 A team within the NIEM community, led by the NBAC co-chair Kamran Atri, is working to modernize grants management within a federal agency.
-The data dictionary and conceptual model on this page represents a portion of their work.
+They are identifying the common terms, standardizing them, and harmonizing/unifying the grants management systems.

-To date they have looked at over 34,000 + grants related data fields scattered across several government systems.
-They narrowed those data fields down to 3,200 + attributes which have a potential play in a grant activity for the purpose of information sharing and data exchange.
-From there, they narrowed the list down some more and grouped and categorized them to about 114 data subjects that are the most common among the original list of attributes.
-Of the 114 data subjects, they narrowed that down to what could be considered the common core for grant data (in support of developing the standardized NIEM initial data sets).
+To date, the team has reviewed over 34,000 grant-related data fields scattered across several government systems and narrowed the data fields down to approximately 3,200.
+This set has been further edited down and categorized into 114 of the most common data subjects.
+Of the 114 data subjects, some have been down-selected for consideration as common core for grant data.

-Sharing the information below to help build consensus of the data.
+The list of data definitions and the conceptual model on this page provide the data subjects that were reviewed with the aim of building initial consensus.

-The team is ready to share their work to advance the grant reporting need as well as help other grant stakeholders work through a unified structure in building out standardized data exchanges.
-Kamran has offered to stand up a tiger team to work with all the necessary stakeholders in building out a NIEM Grant Domain.
-If you're interested in joining in the collabortion or leveraging the work already done within your organization, you can reach him [here](mailto:kamran.atri@cse-corp.com).
+The team is ready to share their work to advance the grant reporting need as well as help other grant stakeholders work through a unified structure for building standardized data exchanges.
+If you are interested in joining a tiger team to work with stakeholders on creating a NIEM grant domain, please email [Kamran Atri](mailto:kamran.atri@cse-corp.com).

-### What is NIEM?
-NIEM is a community-driven, standards-based approach to exchanging information.
-It’s about 11,000 terms, definitions, relationships, and formats independent of how data is stored in individual systems.
-It includes two sets of closely related vocabularies, core and individual domains.
-At the present time, there are 14 specific domains that are self-organized and self-governed.
-Subject matter experts within each domain develop and manage their content to meet the needs of their community.
-Collectively, these domains come together to manage core—content that is commonly agreed to and understood by all who use NIEM.

-For over 12 years, NIEM has facilitated information exchanges across a variety of mission spaces and subject areas.
-What began as a solution for the law enforcement and homeland security communities has since evolved into a wide range of subject matters and areas.
-What works for the mission side of the house, is very much applicable to administrative functions such as grants.

-Multi-agency data sharing initiatives are becoming increasingly common, yet establishing a framework for coordination, decision making, and standardization remains a time consuming and complex undertaking.
-NIEM provides such a framework that is ready-made for reuse, but few are aware of this resource, or misunderstand the purpose.
-It’s designed to be flexible to the unique and ever-evolving data sharing requirements of government, and is looking for opportunities to advance its utilization as part of a larger data-centric movement.

-View the NIEM model content using <a href="https://beta.movement.niem.gov/#/results?q=*">Movement</a>, a user-friendly open source search tool.  <a href="http://niem.github.io/movement">Learn more</a> about Movement.

-### Data Definitions
+### Data Definitions for Grants
 <p>To provide feedback, please see our <a href="https://github.com/NIEM/NIEM.github.io/issues/39" title="provide feedback">related issue</a>.</p>

 |Entity Name             |Definition  |